intercloud/gobinsec/README.md

 - **Commit**: such as `v0.0.0-20210410081132-afb366fc7cd1` which is made of three parts: a major version, build date and commit ID
 - **Date**: in ISO format such as `2022-01-07`

 A dependency may have a tag or commit version.
-In the first case, developer used a released version of this dependency, in the last he is using a particular commit that wasn't released.
+In the first case, developer used a released version of this dependency, in the last he's using a particular commit that wasn't released.

 A vulnerability might have version conditions on tag or date.
 For instance:

-- `v < 2017-03-17` means that vulnerability will affect dependencies before 2017-03-17.
+- `v < 2017-03-17` means that vulnerability will affect dependencies before *2017-03-17*.
-- `1.16.0 <= v <= 1.16.4` means that vulnerability will affect dependencies from version 1.16.0 to 1.16.4, included
+- `1.16.0 <= v <= 1.16.4` means that vulnerability will affect dependencies from version *1.16.0* to *1.16.4*, included

 Given vulnerability is exposed if dependency version is in the range of affected versions.
 Thus to determine if a dependency is affected we must be able to compare versions between dependency and vulnerability.